your floors real wood?

 or excessively worn, the floor can be re-sanded (to remove the old

 finish) and re-finished.
-We recommend this process be done by a
+We recommend our professional

 three to five times, depending on the style purchased.